 In general, special permission is not needed to travel within the continental U.S. Please Note: It is a legal requirement to always carry your passport, I-94, and I-20 when traveling.
-Additionally, we recommend that you carry verification of full time enrollment when traveling away from C-N. Also, you should carry a photocopy of official documents with you at all times, separate from your original documents.
-Be sure to have another photocopy in a location accessible by someone at C-N. Care should be taken not to lose these documents.
+Additionally. we recommend that you carry verification of full-time enrollment when traveling away from C-N. Also, you should carry a photocopy of official documents with you at all times, separate from your original documents.
+Be sure to have another photocopy in a location accessible by someone at C-N. Take care to not lose these documents.
 They are very difficult to replace.